junxit/us-congress-code/title-16/chapter-1/sec-450jj.md

 ## Notes

+1 See Change of Name note below.

+### Change of Name

+Jefferson National Expansion Memorial redesignated Gateway Arch National Park by Pub.
+L. 115–128, § 2, Feb.
+22, 2018, 132 Stat.
+328, which is classified to section 450jj–10 of this title.

+### Short Title of 2018 Amendment

+Pub.
+L. 115–128, § 1, Feb.
+22, 2018, 132 Stat.
+328, provided that: “This Act [enacting section 450jj–10 of this title] may be cited as the ‘Gateway Arch National Park Designation Act’.”

 ### Short Title of 1984 Amendment

 Pub.
 L. 98–398, title II, § 203, Aug.
 24, 1984, 98 Stat.
 1472, provided that: “This title [enacting sections 450jj–3 to 450jj–9 of this title, enacting provisions set out as a note under section 450jj–3 of this title, and amending provisions set out as a note under this section] may be cited as the ‘Jefferson National Expansion Memorial Amendments Act of 1984’.”

 ### Disposition of Funds Received by National Park Service as Reimbursement for Costs Incurred

 Pub.
 L. 99–500, § 101(h) [title I, § 100], Oct.
 18, 1986, 100 Stat.
 1783–242, 1783–251, and Pub.
 L. 99–591, § 101(h) [title I, § 100], Oct.
 30, 1986, 100 Stat.
-3341–242, 3341–251, provided: “That notwithstanding any other provision of law, hereafter funds received by the National Park Service as reimbursement for the cost of providing security, law enforcement, interpretive, and other services with respect to the operation of facilities at the Jefferson National Expansion Memorial National Historic Site shall be credited to the appropriation bearing the cost of providing such services.”
+3341–242, 3341–251, provided: “That notwithstanding any other provision of law, hereafter funds received by the National Park Service as reimbursement for the cost of providing security, law enforcement, interpretive, and other services with respect to the operation of facilities at the Jefferson National Expansion Memorial National Historic Site [now Gateway Arch National Park] shall be credited to the appropriation bearing the cost of providing such services.”

 ### Authorization of Appropriations; Federal and Non-Federal Ratio of Expenditures